ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 In addition, the transport system considers this as a preference to use transports stacks that can provide this notification.
 This is not a strict requirement.
 If set to false, no notification of excessive retransmissions will be sent and this transport feature is ignored for protocol selection.

-This property applies to Connections and Connection Groups.
 The default is to have this option.

 ### Retransmission threshold before excessive retransmission notification

 Classification:
-: Protocol Property (Generic)
+: Protocol Property / Control Property (TODO)

 Type:
 : Integer

 Applicability:
-: Connections
+: Preconnection, Connection, Connection Group

 This numeric property specifies after how many retransmissions to inform the application about "Excessive Retransmissions".